Updated: April 2024

 Which Rails book should I buy?

 Unless you’re already an experienced programmer, start with the Rails Tutorial.
-After you’ve completed the tutorial, you may want to further refine your style and learn best practices with The Rails 5 Way (4th Edition) and Rails 5 Test Prescriptions: Build a Healthy Codebase.
+After you’ve completed the tutorial, you may want to further refine your skills and learn best practices with The Rails 7 Way and Rails 5 Test Prescriptions: Build a Healthy Codebase.

 This combo of three Rails books would already put your Rails theoretical knowledge ahead of that of many Rails programmers.